MicrosoftDocs/webview2-winrt-reference/1-0-3590-prerelease/winrt/corewebview2.md

 [RemoveHostObjectFromScript](#removehostobjectfromscript) | Removes the host object specified by the name so that it is no longer accessible from JavaScript code in the WebView.
 [RemoveScriptToExecuteOnDocumentCreated](#removescripttoexecuteondocumentcreated) | Removes the corresponding JavaScript added via [CoreWebView2.AddScriptToExecuteOnDocumentCreatedAsync](corewebview2.md#addscripttoexecuteondocumentcreatedasync) with the specified script ID.
 [RemoveWebResourceRequestedFilter](#removewebresourcerequestedfilter) | This is an overload method that allows to unsubscribe from WebResourceRequested events received outside of main page.
-[RemoveWebResourceRequestedFilter](#removewebresourcerequestedfilter) | Warning: This method and <see cref="CoreWebView2.AddWebResourceRequestedFilter(string, CoreWebView2WebResourceContext)"/> are deprecated.
+[RemoveWebResourceRequestedFilter](#removewebresourcerequestedfilter) | Warning: This method and `CoreWebView2.AddWebResourceRequestedFilter(string, CoreWebView2WebResourceContext)` are deprecated.
 [Resume](#resume) | Resumes the WebView so that it resumes activities on the web page.
 [SetVirtualHostNameToFolderMapping](#setvirtualhostnametofoldermapping) | Sets a mapping between a virtual host name and a folder path to make available to web sites via that host name.
 [ShowPrintUI](#showprintui) | Opens the print dialog to print the current web page.